-Every creative project, at some point, moves from evaluation to creative approval.
+Every creative project, at some point, moves from evaluation to approval.

-On one side, you’ll have approvers who worry about the risk of creative work.
-Who want to make sure it doesn’t break any rules or harm the company’s reputation.
+On one side, you have approvers who worry about risk.
+Who want to make sure you don’t break any rules, or harm the company’s reputation.
 They see creative approval as a control mechanism.
-It’s a prevention tool.
+A risk prevention tool.

-On the other side, you’ll have approvers who’ll be looking at what the creative work needs to do.
-How it connects with customers and helps build the brand identity.
+On the other side, you have approvers who look at what the work needs to do.
+How it engages customers and builds the brand identity.
 They see creative approval as a quality check.
-It’s an enabling tool.
+An idea enabling tool.